Team-208-github-io/Team-208.github.io/index.md

 [Video of Presentation 1](https://www.youtube.com/watch?v=2TSZasZKMRI)

 ## 5. Selected Design

+* The selected design is based mostly on the balloon grip sensor, with aspects from the other two designs.
+This new design will have two force sensors on the end of the index finger and the inside of the thumb.
+These sensors will be in place of the balloon pressure sensor.
+The team decided that the balloon would be too complex to manufacture and calibrate.
+The temperature sensor will be on the palm of the glove, this will sense if something is too hot to be touching.
+A motor on top of the wrist will pull on resistive bands attached to each finger when a person is exceeding a certain grip strength.
+Data from the sensors will be communicated wirelessly.
+The PCB itself will not be attached to the glove and instead be housed in a protective case external to the glove.
+This external control box will have three LEDs on it to indicate user grip strength.
+The design will be powered by a wall power supply and is not designed to be worn casually.
+Instead this device will be designed to be used in physical therapy settings with people that have little to no feeling in their hands, due to nerve damage.

 ## 6. Component Selection

+*  To deliver power to our nerve damage pressure glove we will be using a wall outlet that supplies 5V and 1A to power up the device and let it function.
+Power will pass into a voltage regulator where it will output at 3.3V and proceed to the microcontroller.
+The microcontroller will be connected to and receive data from all of our sensors.
+When a user holds on to something with the glove the thin film pressure sensors will relay that information back to the microcontroller via ADC which converts it into an SPI signal.
+Our ESP32 wifi module utilizes UART and can upload the information to the server at a medical facility or someone's phone.

 ## 7. Microcontroller Selection

 ## 8. Block Diagram